oguzhnk12/StudentDataManager_Server-Client/README.md

 ### Option 2: Manual Compilation and Execution

-1. Ensure you have Java Development Kit (JDK) installed on your system.
+1. Ensure that you have Java Development Kit (JDK) 11 or above installed on your system.
 2. Open the command-line interface or terminal.
 3. Navigate to the project directory containing the source code.
 4. Compile the source code using the following command: